-So given the confusion about bv. ciliolatum versus bv. discolor, here I waited and was rewarded with a surprise!
-T. ciliolatum bv. ciliolatum appeared to be forming a near monoculture on the left (what otherwise might be regarded as "weedy" behavior), but the right half of the split image is the same spot only seven weeks later, now fully occupied by a native annual lotus (Acmispon americanus).
+So given the confusion about v. ciliolatum versus v. discolor, here I waited and was rewarded with a surprise.
+T. ciliolatum v. ciliolatum appeared to be forming a near monoculture on the left (what otherwise might be regarded as "weedy" behavior), but the right half of the split image is the same spot only seven weeks later, now fully occupied by a native annual lotus (Acmispon americanus).

 Apparently, the clover just disintegrates once it's done.
 So is this temporary "monoculture" actually temporal biodiversity?